mathisbot/opengl-fps/README.md

 ### Known Issues
 <a name="known-issues"></a>

-Various bugs and issues may appear during development, but no direct solution is found.
-Here is a list of known issues for which no solution has yet been found.
-By the way, if you manage to find a bug during a game, don't hesitate to share it in Issues.
+Various problems and bugs may arise during development.
+If no obvious solution is found, they are listed here.
+If you come across another bug not listed, please report it using the Issues tab.
-- Light is temporarily broken, it will be repaired very soon.
+- Light is temporarily ugly, it will be repaired very soon.

 <p align="right">(<a href="#readme-top">Up</a>)</p>